d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 and compute its confusion matrix using the validation set (also from the training distribution).
-The confusion matrix C, is simply a $k \times k$ matrix where each column corresponsd to the *actual* label and each row corresponds to our model's predicted label.
+The confusion matrix C, is simply a $k \times k$ matrix where each column corresponds to the *actual* label and each row corresponds to our model's predicted label.
 Each cell's value $c_{ij}$ is the fraction of predictions where the true label was $j$ *and* our model predicted $y$.